 Professor Richard Bedford QSO, FRSNZ is Emeritus Professor at the University of Waikato and Professor of Migration Studies at the Auckland University of Technology.
 He is a population geographer who specialises in migration research.
 Since the mid-1960s he has been researching processes of population movement and demographic change in the Asia-Pacific region.
-His major research interests are circular forms of population mobility within and between countries, immigration policy, and the relationships between population movement and social and economic transformation in rural and urban areas in New Zealand and the Pacific.
+His major research interests are circular forms of population movement and social and economic transformation in rural and urban areas in New Zealand and the Pacific.
 Professor Bedford is currently working on implications for New Zealand and Australia of population developments and migration trends in the Asia-Pacific region over the next 30-40 years, including the impact of climate change on migration.